lablup/etcetra/docs/references.md

     * **timeout** – Number of seconds to wait until lock is acquired.
 Defaults to None.
     If value is None, with_lock will wait forever until lock is acquired.

+    * **ttl** – If not None, sets a TTL to granted Lock.
+    The lock will be automatically released after this amount of seconds elapses.
+    Defaults to None.